40340785/honours_code_testing/README.md

 #The above variables need to be changed to a url that you control, and have a file to download, I suggest the following command:
 python3 -m http.server 8080
 #Run this from a directory and use the outward facing IP address, also rename the download file to test.

+To run the program use the following command: python3 automater.py